AdaCore/aws/readme.txt

 New features are described into the file docs/features.

 Listed below are some minor enhancements and fixes:

+   - Attachments' headers are properly parsed and stored with the attachment object on the server side.

    - Plus many small fixes, enhancements, API comments, and documentation work.